Shashthi

 Also known as Chhathi Maiya (छठी मईया), the sixth form of the deity Prakṛti and Surya's sister is worshipped during Chhath.
 It is celebrated six days after Deepavali, on the sixth day of the lunar month of Kartika (October–November) in the Hindu calendar Vikram Samvat.
 The rituals are observed over four days.
 They include holy bathing, fasting and abstaining from drinking water (vratta), standing in water, and offering prasad (prayer offerings) and arghya to the setting and rising sun.
 Some devotees also perform a prostration march as they head for the river banks.

 Most scholars believe that Shashthi's roots can be traced to Hindu folk traditions.
 References to this goddess appear in Hindu scriptures as early as 8th and 9th century BCE, in which she is associated with children as well as the Hindu war-god Skanda.
 Early references consider her a foster-mother of Skanda, but in later texts she is identified with Skanda's consort, Devasena.
 In some early texts where Shashthi appears as an attendant of Skanda, she is said to cause diseases in the mother and child, and thus needed to be propitiated on the sixth day after childbirth.
-However, over time, this malignant goddess came to be seen as the benevolent saviour and bestower of children.
+However, over time, the goddess came to be seen as the benevolent saviour and bestower of children.